 Register now for the webinar “The Adoption Tax Credit,” on 3/7/17 at 2pm ET.
 Becky Wilmoth, EA, will provide an overview of the credit—what is covered, how and when to file for it—and answer questions.

 How did you work through sibling issues/rivalries at the time of the adoption and in subsequent years?
 How about instances in which one child receives more attention than another or silly questions?
 (Is that your "real" sister?)
 Our readers respond.

 A New Jersey law signed in 2014 went into effect on January 1, 2017, and adoptees in that state may now access their original birth certificates and other adoption records.

-Readers share feedback about articles from the November 2016 issue of Adoptive Families magazine.
+Readers share feedback about articles from the December 2016 issue of Adoptive Families magazine.

 A mother of three seeks advice on adopting her child’s birth siblings.
 She worries that her child will feel hurt if they don’t, but also that they won’t have the energy or resources to parent more children.

 Adoptive parents and adoptees share their favorite adoption memories from the past year, including first Mother's Days, finalizing adoptions, and gaining access to open records.